Transvaginal Mesh Lawyer

 For more information about how we may help, call 1-800-WIN-WIN-1.
 You can also complete our online contact form.
 Your consultation with the Law Offices of Mark E. Salomone is free and confidential.
 Our personal injury lawyers are dedicated to helping victims obtain the compensation they need and deserve.

 What is Yaz, Yasmin, or Ocella and why are they prescribed?
 Yaz, Yasmin and Ocella are brand names for birth control pills that combine the estrogen ethinyl estradiol with the progestin drospirenone.
 What is the defect?
 Federal regulators and medical journals have found inadequate warnings of health risks linked to the birth control pills.
 Women taking birth control pills using drospirenone as the progestin compound were more than 600% more likely to suffer blood clots than women who took no oral contraceptive, according to studies.
-Blood clots in the lungs — or pulmonary embolism — is a potentially fatal condition. ...
+Blood clots in the lungs — or pulmonary embolism — is a potentially fatal condition.
+Additionally, blood clots in the major veins in the body can lead to Deep Vein Thrombosis (DVT), a condition cited in several lawsuits ...

 Actos, a medication used by people with Type II diabetes, has been linked to a serious and potentially deadly side effect: bladder cancer.
 If you or someone you love developed bladder cancer after taking Actos for more than a year, don’t hesitate to contact a personal injury lawyer.
 Call 1-800-WIN-WIN-1 to learn more.
 Talk to an attorney at the Law Offices of Mark E. Salomone, representing Boston, Worcester, Springfield and all of Massachusetts.
 You may be entitled to compensation from Actos manufacturer Takeda Pharmaceuticals.
 Our legal professionals understand how side effects from defective drugs can ruin your life.
-We are ...
+We are passionate and committed to helpin g clients pursue the justice they deserve.
+A closer look at Actos Actos (pioglitazone hydrochloride) has been prescribed ...